Paulo Pereira (footballer): Career

 Born in Campinas, Pereira career started at Esporte Clube São Bento, competing exclusively in the regional league, Campeonato Paulista, and never finish higher than ninth.
 After three years at Bentão, he moved to the Mexican league, joining Monterrey for the 1987-88 season.

 In 1988, he moved to the Portuguese league, joining FC Porto and debuting on 7 January 1989 in an away loss to Boavista.
 In the five seasons he spent with the Dragons, he won two league titles and three Portuguese Cup's, partnering with Geraldão as a centre-back in his early days, but later moving to the right with the arrival of Aloísio and Fernando Couto.

 With his influence diminished, he spent one season on loan to Vitória S.C., and only added 11 league appearances in the last season.
 In December 1994, the 30-year-old moved to rivals Benfica, reuniting with former Porto manager, Artur Jorge.
 He debuted on 5 February 1995, in a home win against União da Madeira, and scored his only two goals with them in the following match-days, on 12 February and 19 February.
 He was mainly used as a centre-back, alongside Hélder or Mozer, but his importance gradually dwelled and on the summer of 1996, he transferred to Genoa.

 With the Italian team was competing in the second division, Pereira added nearly fifty league caps, helping the club almost gain promotion for the Serie A in his first year.
 After two seasons with the Griffins, he moved to Reggina, succeeding on getting the club promoted in his only season there.

 In 2008, Pereira started working as an assistant manager, often with his brother as main coach, passing through several clubs, the most known being Grêmio and Flamengo.

 Personal life

-He is the twin brother of Brazilian international Paulo Silas.
+He is the young brother of the footballer Eli Carlos, and the twin brother of Brazilian international Paulo Silas.